matloff/fasteR/README.md

 > hist(Nile,breaks=20)
 ```

-would draw the histogram with 20 bins.
+would draw the histogram with (more or less) 20 bins.
 Try plotting using
 several different large and small values of the number of bins.

 </blockquote>